 - Small appliances in working order

 - Small power tools and hand tools in working order

-- Furniture (please note these items can only be accepted at a retail store donation center): dressers, tables, sofas, chairs, and bed frames (except water bed and bunk bed frames)
+- Furniture (please note these items can only be accepted at a retail store donation center): dressers, tables, sofas, chairs, and bed frames (except hospital bed, water bed and bunk bed frames)

 - Personal computers: monitors, hard drives, towers, laptops, tablets, eBook readers, printers, mice, keyboards and scanners*